NarendranS13/Netflix-GPT/README.md

 2. Created the Movielist using Map method
 3. Movie Card - will showcase the images with horizontal scrolling.
 4. Hidden the Scrolling using Horizontal scoll hidden package.

+# Integration of Chat GPT API

+1. We will create the GPT Search Component
+2. Add them in the Header using an Button.
+3. Added two components.
+3a.
+GPT Search Page
+3b.
+GPT Search Bar
+4. Added Multi Language Feature in the App.
+5. Integrate GPT API